wrgeorge1983/Tom/README.md

 ## Project Status
 **Beta** - Tom is currently feature-somewhat-complete as it were.
 All the major features are in place and functional, but where we expect to support several variations for a given feature, mostly only one is implemented.
-The project is stable and usable in production, but the API may evolve based on real-world feedback.
+The project is stable and usable in production, but the API will evolve based on feedback and usage.

-- **Authentication (frontend)**: OAuth2 and API Key are both fully supported
-- **Device credential management**: HashiCorp Vault integration is fully supported; AWS Secrets Manager support is planned
-- **Inventory**: Plugin-based system supporting YAML, SolarWinds SWIS, Nautobot, and NetBox
-- **Plugins**: Extensible plugin system for inventory sources, credential stores, and device adapters
-- **Parsing**: TextFSM and TTP are both fully supported

 ## Goals